TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-User `roy` can access this directory:
+User `roy` can access this directory.

+This is interesting because even though the directory is owned by `root`, the permissions allow access to `roy` thanks to the extended `ACL` (+ sign), which means there may be readable or writable files useful for `privilege escalation`.

 <br />